ferend/BlackSpider64/README.md

 # BlackSpider64

-Shooter game created with PixiJS and Typescript.
+## Shooter game created using PixiJS and Typescript.

+Name generated randomly using: https://videogamena.me/